gmihir/college-shark/README.md

   7. yarn add react-select
   8. npm install react-bootstrap

-Then, run the command:
+Then, run the command in one terminal:

-  yarn build
+  yarn start

-Once the build completes, follow these steps to run the backend:
+Once the build completes, follow these steps to run the backend (in another terminal):

   1. If you are on mac, run the following commands: